bestinslot-xyz/brc20-programmable-module/README.md

 - hash (`string`): Current block hash
 - tx_idx (`int`): Transaction index, starts from 0 every block, and needs to be incremented for every transaction
 - inscription_id (Optional `string`): Source inscription ID that triggered this transaction, will be recorded for easier contract address retrieval
+- inscription_byte_len (Optional `number`): Length of the insription content, used to determine the gas limit for this transaction

 **Returns**: